 including nephrotic syndrome.

-says despite the subtle symptoms, it’s important for parents to be aware that timely detection of kidney problems offers the best chance to curb kidney damage and possibly reverse complications associated with the disorder.
+It’s important for parents to be aware that timely detection of kidney problems offers the best chance to curb kidney damage and possibly reverse complications associated with the disorder.

 Children or teens with the following symptoms should seek a visit to their doctor for further diagnosis.